-The movie features traditional casting with a predominantly white main cast and no intentional race or gender swaps of established roles.
-Its narrative focuses on a family's survival without incorporating explicit DEI themes or critiques of traditional identities.
+The movie features a traditional cast with no explicit race or gender swaps of roles.
+Its narrative maintains a neutral or positive framing of traditional identities, without incorporating explicit critiques or central DEI themes.

 The River Wild (1994) is an original film with no prior source material, historical figures, or previous installments.
 All characters were created for this specific movie, thus no character's gender was changed from a pre-established canon.